Bartallama3D/website/_products/36-tesla-uniden-r4.md

     change_log: Newer sturdier packaging and printed color inserts.
 Radar holder has been updated to be smaller and lighter with the same grip around the unit.
   - version: 1.2
     change_log: New version includes our new platform that has a built in rubber pad that sits against the screen along with an articulating rubber bumper making the unit sit better in a Model S/X. This unit also comes with a textured surface to enhance the radar holders aesthetic.
+  - version: 1.3
+    change_log: New adjustable platform allows for upward/downward adjustment of the entire radar unit.
+This should alleviate issues with Tesla screens with varying pitches and fully make this unit compatible with the model S/X. This also allows customers to adjust the upward/downward angle of the radar unit as they see fit.
 ---
 <img src="https://assets.bartallama3d.design/premium-content/radar-holders/header.jpg">
 <img src="https://assets.bartallama3d.design/premium-content/radar-holders/radar_description.jpg">